School of Rock (musical): Act II

 Thirty-six hours before the Battle of the Bands, the students are hard at work preparing for the event while Dewey attends a faculty conference.
 The students conclude that the one outstanding issue is the costumes, which Billy has yet to show anybody.
 He argues that they aren't finished yet, but Summer makes him show them anyway.
 Using Lawrence as an unwilling model, Billy shows everyone, and they hate them.
 Annoyed but not disheartened, Billy goes back to the drawing board ("Time to Play").
 At the faculty meeting which Rosalie uses to stress the importance of parents' night, Dewey discovers that she is secretly a rocker, and loves Stevie Nicks.
 Dewey panics when he gets back to the classroom and begins to think of a cover.
 Tomika summons the courage to speak to him saying that she wants to sing.
-When Dewey asks why she didn't respond to the call for backup singers, she states that she's a lead singer.
-Although initially too nervous, Tomika begins to sing when others are not looking and captivates her audience ("Amazing Grace").
+When Dewey asks why she didn't respond to the call for backup singers, she states that she's a lead singer and can’t sing backup.
+Although initially too nervous, Tomika begins to sing when others are not looking and it turns out that she has the voice of a perfect angel ("Amazing Grace").

 Upon hearing that Rosalie is coming, students quickly cover their instruments with Thanksgiving-themed items and Dewey breaks into a fake lesson.
 When she challenges this, Dewey accuses other teachers of being on crack before admitting that he uses music to teach "boring" subjects.
 After arguing that there are no boring subjects, Rosalie announces that she will be sitting in for the rest of Dewey's lesson.
 Nervous, Dewey pulls out his guitar and improvises a song about math ("Math Is a Wonderful Thing").
 Rosalie is unimpressed, but Dewey decides to ask her out to a bar regardless.
 Later that night, Rosalie and Dewey meet at the bar, and, after having a few drinks, Dewey plays a Stevie Nicks song on the jukebox, causing Rosalie to let loose and laments about how she feels she has lost her inner music.
 Stating that Dewey has reminded her about it, she promises that if the parents' meeting goes well the next day, she will help Dewey and School of Rock go to the Battle of the Bands ("Where Did the Rock Go?").
 Dewey impulsively kisses Rosalie, and they part ways.